AlMazyr/algorithms/README.md

 # algorithms
-C++ and Python implementation of some basic algorithms and data structures.
+C++ and Python implementations of some basic algorithms and data structures.
 For educational purposes.

 List of algorithms in C++: